 - if protecting as a company, it must be domiciled in the United Kingdom.

 You must also agree to abide by the rules of the scheme and the rules of adjudication.

-What if I do not own the property for the deposit I want to register?
+What if I do not own the property?

 It is extremely important that you only protect deposits for properties which you own.
 Members who protect deposits where they do not own the property or are not named as the landlord on the tenancy agreement risk termination of their membership.